Manjunathts1974/Manjunathts1974/README.md

-Hi, I am Manjunath, I am Software profession having 10 years of experinece in the software field.
+Hi, I am Manjunath, I am a Software professional having 10 years of experinece in the software field.